 My Photographer friends also gave me useful information:

-- They told me that they wouldn’t have models in their room, regardless of the circumstance.
+- They wouldn’t have models in their room, regardless of the circumstance.

 - If you keep having this problem and you are running the show, then you are obviously running the show poorly.